 Correspondence files - AGO or AGD files Attorney-General’s Department 1857-1869 - GRG 1/2

-This list covers 1857 to 1869 and is an alphabetical index to abstracts of, and material relating to, inquests contained in the letters received by the Attorney General's Department.
+This index covers 1857 to 1869 and is an alphabetical index to abstracts of, and material relating to, inquests contained in the letters received by the Attorney General's Department.

-The list is arranged alphabetically by the person's surname.
+The index is arranged alphabetically by the person's surname.